containrrr/watchtower/docs/arguments.md

 ```

 In the example above, watchtower will only monitor the containers named "nginx" and "redis" for updates -- all of the other
 running containers will be ignored.
-If you do not want watchtower to run as a daemon you can pass a run-once flag and remove
+If you do not want watchtower to run as a daemon you can pass the `--run-once` flag and remove
-the watchtower container after it's execution.
+the watchtower container after its execution.

 ```bash
 $ docker run --rm \